-The 6 balance exercises below have helped many of my clients who have difficulty walking.
+The 6 balance exercises below have helped many of my clients who had difficulty walking due to pain, past injuries or other medical conditions.
 I recommend using a kitchen counter to steady yourself for these exercises.
 Countertops are sturdy and they are at a good height for holding on as needed.

 Practice these exercises 1-2 times per day for best results.
-Only hold on to the counter as much as you need for safety during the routine.
-As your balance improves, don't hold on to the counter as much so that you will continue to make progress.
+Hold on to the counter only as much as you need for safety during the routine.
+As your balance improves, lessen your grip on the counter so that the exercises will continue to challenge your balance.

 Go up on your toes as high as possible without shifting your body weight forward.
 In other words, go straight up.
 Stay up and maintain your balance for 2-3 seconds.
 Keep your weight over your big toes as you go up and down.
 Repeat 12-15 times to start with.
 Once you can easily do 25 repetitions, try lowering back down on one foot.
 Then progress to single leg heel raises.

 Face the countertop with both feet pointing straight toward the counter.
 Walk sideways without sliding your feet.
 (Pick your feet up.)
 Also, as you are walking, continue to face directly toward the counter top.
 Don't twist your body or turn your foot in the direction you are walking.
 If you have an 8-10 foot counter, try going 3 times in each direction at first.
 If it's shorter, go 1-2 more times.
 Try to reach the point where you no longer need to hold on to the counter.

 #5 Single leg stance

 Here's an effective progression for the most well known of the balance exercises.

 (a) Stand on one foot, eyes open, holding on.